Consensys/doc.goquorum/docs/Concepts/Privacy/Privacy.md

 [Public state transactions](PrivateAndPublic.md#public-transactions) have non-encrypted payloads, while [private state transactions](PrivateAndPublic.md#private-transactions) have encrypted payloads.

-If the transaction is private, the node can only execute the transaction if it can access and decrypt the payload.
+Nodes can only execute private transactions if it can access and decrypt the payload.
-Nodes involved in the transaction don't have the private payload at all.
+Nodes involved in the transaction don't have the private payload.
 As a result, all nodes share a common public state created through public transactions and have a local unique private state.

 ### State verification